 What are some weightlifting tips to help you succeed?
 Weight training is a healthy way to decrease body fat while increasing power and endurance.
 Unfortunately, 60% of US adults do not engage in strength training exercises.

 One of the biggest reasons people are apprehensive to begin lifting is due to inexperience.
 However, weightlifting classes review optimal strength exercises and help people feel confident enough to hit the gym independently.

 If you’re starting a new weightlifting class, we’ve got a few tips you’ll want to check out.
 But first, explore some basic weightlifting standards to ensure your workout goes smoothly.

 Ease into your workout with this weightlifting tip

 Warm your muscles up with cardio before jumping into your weight training class.
 The combination of running and strength training improves endurance and power while reducing your risk of injury.

 Get your heart rate up with a brisk walk, light jog, jumping jacks, or stationary cycling.
-Ignite your legs with some high-knee runs, squat jumps, or lunges.
+Then, ignite your legs with high-knee runs, squat jumps, or lunges.

 Try different options

 Dumbbells are a good start, but they aren’t the only option.
 You can build muscle using other equipment, such as: